flyingmachine/higml/README.markdown

       section:  "Search"
     }

 The actual json was much more complicated, containing about 20 keys.
-Writing the mapping between input and output in higml allowed my coworkers and I to quickly understand what the json would be for a given page, or why the json was the way it was.
+Writing the mapping between input and output in separate higml files (one for each Rails controller) allowed my coworkers and I to quickly understand what the json would be for a given page, or why the json was the way it was.
 Example .higml files can be found in /examples.

 Syntax
 ------